The Doon School: Houses

 Doon follows the house system; there are five main houses (Hyderabad, Jaipur, Kashmir, Tata and Oberoi) and two 'holding houses' (Foot and Martyn, named after former headmasters), for boys in their first year.
-The original four houses (Oberoi was added in 1991) were named after the largest initial donors: Hyderabad House was named after Akbar Hydari, who secured a contribution from Nizam of Hyderabad's government; Kashmir, after Maharajah Hari Singh, then ruler of Jammu and Kashmir; Tata, after the Tata Trusts; and Jaipur, after Rai Bahadur Amarnath Atal arranged for contributions from the Durbar of Jaipur.
+The four houses were named after the largest initial donors: Hyderabad House was named after Akbar Hydari, who secured a contribution from Nizam of Hyderabad's government; Kashmir, after Maharajah Hari Singh, then ruler of Jammu and Kashmir; Tata, after the Tata Trusts; and Jaipur, after Rai Bahadur Amarnath Atal arranged for contributions from the Durbar of Jaipur.
 Boys are assigned to houses at the time of admission and develop great loyalty to them, since all intramural sports involve fierce competition between houses.
 Those who have a family history with a particular house are assigned to the same house.
 All houses have rooms, dormitories, kitchen, library, study rooms, and a Common Room for recreation.

 Admission, fees and financial aid

 The school receives about 540 applications every year and admits 80 students in seventh grade and 14 in eighth grade, although these numbers have varied over time.
 Once admission is secured, after passing the entrance examination and interview, a student may apply for around 30 scholarships or bursaries.
 Some are reserved for boys proficient in sports or arts, and others for those from particular regions or the children of armed forces personnel.
 As of August 2022, the annual school fees for Indian students was ₹11,20,000, and ₹14,00,000 for foreign nationals or non-resident Indians.
 The monetary value of financial aid ranges from fifty per cent of the tuition fee to being fully funded.
 Amidst criticism from parents over rising fees, the last headmaster, Matthew Raggett, has stated that over 25% of Doon's students receive needs-based bursaries, and the school is working towards a completely needs-blind admission policy.